tarantool/doc/doc/book/box/indexes.rst

     .. _partial_key_search:

 #.  **Partial key search:** The search may be for some key parts starting with
     the prefix of the key.
-Notice that partial key searches are available only in TREE indexes.
+Note that partial key searches are available only in TREE indexes.

     ..  code-block:: tarantoolsession